codelabsab/workflow-manager/README.md

 ### Ngrok

 When you get a new **ngrok** url, you will need to replace the old url in your Github app and .env file.
-Here are the stepps:
+Here are the steps:

 **Click on:**
 * Profile picture